nickfargo/state/src/state.coffee.md

       realize: ( expression ) ->
         { attributes, name } = this
         return this unless attributes & INCIPIENT_OR_VIRTUAL

+Propagate realization up the superstate chain if necessary, adding each newly realized state to the `substates` collection of its real superstate.

         if attributes & VIRTUAL
           if ss = @superstate